darkcris1/rippleeffect/README.md

   background: 'white',
 })

-// You can also access the utilities that i use
+// You can also access the internal functions that i used

 console.log(ripple.utils)
 ```